fnproject/tutorials/node/intro/README.md

 We can also see the functions that are defined by an application.
 Since functions are exposed via routes, the `fn routes list <appname>` command is used.
-To list the functions included in "goapp" we can type:
+To list the functions included in "nodeapp" we can type:

 ![user input](images/userinput.png)
 >`fn routes list nodeapp`